tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 take hours to run on a single processor.
 However, if you offload those tasks to a GPU, you can reduce training time to minutes instead.

-Training transformers and models in atom using a GPU is as easy as initializing the instance with parameter `#!python device="gpu"`.
+Running transformers and models in atom using a GPU is as easy as initializing the instance with parameter `#!python device="gpu"`.
 The [`device`][atomclassifier-device] parameter accepts any string that follows the [SYCL_DEVICE_FILTER][] filter selector.
 Examples are: